 The target of the project is to connect renewable energy sources to the energy grid in a more efficient way through innovative PP nanocomposites that aim to inprove reliability at operating voltages in DC cable insulation and in power capacitors.

 building blocks of future smart energy grid.
-The target of the project is to connect renewable energy sources to the electrical energy grid in a more efficient way through innovative PP nanocomposites that aim to improve reliability at operating voltages in DC cable insulation and in power capacitors.
 The more reliable insulation material will enable smaller insulation thicknesses and thus smaller components that are made of recyclable thermoplastic materials.
 These materials are also more energy efficient to produce for cable applications compared to traditional thermoset plastics.
 The nine GRIDABLE project partners represent expertise on industrial manufacturing and processing of high-voltage components, which university and research center partners support in material development and high-voltage engineering roles.
 The results will be demonstrated in model DC-cables and in real power capacitor units.